inquisitour/Knowledge-Based-Agent/README.md

 ## Usage
 ### Local Setup
-Navigate to the local folder:
+Setup your database environment and navigate to the local folder:
 ```bash
 cd local
 ```